Bowhza/H2M-Launcher/README.md

 **Answer**: Delete the `launchersettings.json` file located at `C:\Users\<YourUserName>\AppData\Local\BetterH2MLauncher`.
 After deleting the json file, next time you launch the exe it should be created again.

+### 7. Game is not detected / "Error launching h2m-mod"

+**Answer**: The mod executable may require administrator privileges to start, so the launcher fails to start or detect it.
+Try to start the launcher with admin privileges too.

 > [!IMPORTANT]
 > **If you encounter any issues not addressed here, please create an issue so it can be resolved and added to the FAQ if needed.**
 >